artyom-mameev/quester/README.md

 ![Test game constructor](readme/screenshots/3-game-format-2.png)

-Architecturally, games are built from a special game elements, which form a tree-like structure.
-Each node of the structure is a separate game element, which can contain other game elements.
+Architecturally, games are built from special game elements, which form a tree-like structure.
+Each node in the structure is a separate game element, which can contain other game elements.

 ### Room